phylovi/bito/README.md

 * Prefer [variable names and simple coding practices](https://blog.codinghorror.com/coding-without-comments/) to code comments.
   If that means having long identifier names, that's fine!
   If you can't make the code use and operation inherently obvious, please write documentation.
-* Prefer GitHub issues to TODO comments in code.
+* TODO comments shouldn't make it into master.
+Rather, make an issue on GitHub.
 * Always use curly braces for the body of conditionals and loops, even if they are one line.

 The [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) are the authority for how to write C++, and we will follow them.
-For issues not covered by these guidelines (especially naming conventions), we will use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) to the letter.
+More generally, we use [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) to check our code according to the `.clang-tidy` file in the root of the repo.
-We use [cpplint](https://github.com/cpplint/cpplint) to check some aspects of this.
+For issues not covered by these guidelines (especially naming conventions), we will use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 There are certainly violations of these guidelines in the code, so fix them when you see them!

 ### Formatting